Why Level 1 Background Checks Can Be a Big Mistake

 A level 1 background check is the most basic kind of background check.
 It is a name-only check and will include only the state and local employment and criminal records, and sometimes the state sex offender registry.

-What is a Level 1 Background Check Used For?
+What Is a Level 1 Background Check Used For?

 This check may be used by potential employers for job openings that do not require a high level of trust or responsibility.
-However, the Fair Credit Reporting Act (FCRA) ensures that a job applicant must expressly give his or her permission for an employer to run even a level 1 background check.
+However, the Fair Credit Reporting Act (FCRA) ensures that a job applicant must expressly give his or her permission for an employer to run even a level 1 background check.2

 Exactly What Does Level 1 Mean on Background Checks?